MagicSketch/SketchMockups/README.md

 Tasks:

-Generate all templates:
+Generate all templates and left menu:
 `./generate-template-pages.sh all`

-Generate only menu:
-`./generate-template-pages.sh count`

 Generate a specified template:
 `./generate-template-pages.sh name "{NAME}"`